 Youth Leadership Weekend Proves to be a Success!

-Four County EMC held its twelfth annual Youth Leadership Weekend at Camp Kirkwood in Watha on March 15-17.
-Twenty area high school juniors attended this year.
+Four County EMC held its 14th annual Youth Leadership Weekend at Camp Kirkwood in Watha on March 11-13.
+Thirteen area high school juniors attended this year.

 On Friday afternoon, the students were taught the cooperative business model as well as what makes Four County different from other electricity providers.
 After that, they participated in an introductory session and initiation games.

-On Saturday, the students experienced a full day of leadership training that involved many various team building exercises as well as individual exercises.
-The students learned and applied several lifelong skills including: teamwork, communication, trust, leadership, decision making, problem solving and self-esteem.
-On Saturday night, the students were motivated by Lane Ragsdale of Asheboro as he shared the message of how combining his love for people and using his cell phone to share that love saved his life.
-He is also a fantastic singer and sang a few songs for the group.
+On Saturday, the students experienced a full day of leadership training that involved many various team-building exercises as well as individual exercises.
+The students learned and applied several lifelong skills including teamwork, communication, trust, leadership, decision making, problem-solving, and self-esteem.
+On Saturday night, the students were motivated by Coach Bob Barlett of Surf City as he shared the message of how leadership evolves as you grow in life and understanding that seeing leadership through different lenses is okay.
+Coach Barlett also spoke about being proud of the person you are right now in life and to practice who you want to become.

 At the end of each Youth Leadership Weekend, students vote on which male and female students they considered to be the most outstanding leaders of the weekend.
-This year’s winners were Brice Miller from Pender High School and Megan Marguccio from Topsail High School.
+This year’s winners were Timothy “Rylee” Mintz from Pender High School and Makayla Robertson from Pender Early College.
 Four County offered to sponsor both of them to represent Four County EMC at the annual Youth Tour in Washington, DC this June.

-Additionally, new for this year, the male and female runner-ups in the leadership voting will be sponsored to represent Four County at the Cooperative Leadership Camp that will be held at White Lake in June.
-Those winners were Connor McNamara from Topsail High School and Annabeth Ellis from Harrell’s Christian Academy.
+Futhermore, the male and female runner-ups in the leadership voting will be sponsored to represent Four County at the Cooperative Leadership Camp that will be held at White Lake in June.
+Those winners are Grace Deitz from Topsail High School and Joshua Fish from James Kenan High School.

 In addition to learning leadership skills and overcoming challenges, the students will also have an opportunity to write an essay about the weekend experience for a chance to win one of two $1,000 college scholarships.
 The winners will be announced in late May and will receive the scholarships once enrolled in college.